maximnl/mais/docs/overview.md

 # MAIS: a time series data product

 MAIS approach is based on time series data as a product model.
-Data as a product is a decentralized architecture which is stable, rich with metadata and enables an easy access to data.
+Data as a product approaches such as data warehouse or data valts, are data solutions designed for a specific data consumers/context which are isolated from the source and which are stable, rich with metadata and enable an easy access to data.
 Time series format is a natural form for periodic reportinng beacause it often combines time periods, actuals and forecasting.

 MAIS*** major benefits *** for reporting applications: